Euclid: Contents

 Book 1 of the Elements is foundational for the entire text.
 It begins with a series of 20 definitions for basic geometric concepts such as lines, angles and various regular polygons.
 Euclid then presents 10 assumptions (see table, right), grouped into five postulates (axioms) and five common notions.
 These assumptions are intended to provide the logical basis for every subsequent theorem, i.e. serve as an axiomatic system.
 The common notions exclusively concern the comparison of magnitudes.
-While postulates 1 through 4 are relatively straight forward, the 5th is known as the parallel postulate and particularly famous.
-Book 1 also includes 48 propositions, which can be loosely divided into those concerning basics theorems of plane geometry (1–26); theories on parallel lines (27–32); theories on parallelograms (33–45); and the Pythagorean theorem (46–48).
+While postulates 1 through 4 are relatively straightforward, the 5th is known as the parallel postulate and particularly famous.
+Book 1 also includes 48 propositions, which can be loosely divided into those concerning basic theorems and constructions of plane geometry and triangle congruence (1–26); parallel lines (27–34); the area of triangles and parallelograms (35–45); and the Pythagorean theorem (46–48).
 The last of these includes the earliest surviving proof of the Pythagorean theorem, described by Sialaros as "remarkably delicate".

-Book 2 is traditionally understood as concerning geometric algebra, though this interpretation has been heavily debated since the 1970s; critics describe the characterization as anachronistic, since the foundations of even nascent algebra occurred many centuries later.
+Book 2 is traditionally understood as concerning "geometric algebra", though this interpretation has been heavily debated since the 1970s; critics describe the characterization as anachronistic, since the foundations of even nascent algebra occurred many centuries later.
 The second book has a more focused scope and mostly provides algebraic theorems to accompany various geometric shapes.
+It focuses on the area of rectangles and squares (see Quadrature), and leads up to a geometric precursor of the law of cosines.
 Book 3 focuses on circles, while the 4th discusses regular polygons, especially the pentagon.
 Book 5 is among the work's most important sections and presents what is usually termed as the "general theory of proportion".
 Book 6 utilizes the "theory of ratios" in the context of plane geometry.
 It is built almost entirely of its first proposition: "Triangles and parallelograms which are under the same height are to one another as their bases".

 From Book 7 onwards, the mathematician Benno Artmann notes that "Euclid starts afresh.
 Nothing from the preceding books is used".
 Number theory is covered by books 7 to 10, the former beginning with a set of 22 definitions for parity, prime numbers and other arithmetic-related concepts.
 Book 7 includes the Euclidean algorithm, a method for finding the greatest common divisor of two numbers.
-The 8th book discusses geometric progressions, while book 9 includes a proof that there are an infinite amount of prime numbers.
+The 8th book discusses geometric progressions, while book 9 includes the proposition, now called Euclid's theorem, that there are infinitely many prime numbers.
 Of the Elements, book 10 is by far the largest and most complex, dealing with irrational numbers in the context of magnitudes.

-Books 11 through 13 primarily discuss solid geometry.
+The final three books (11–13) primarily discuss solid geometry.
+By introducing a list of 37 definitions, Book 11 contextualizes the next two.
+Although its foundational character resembles Book 1, unlike the latter it features no axiomatic system or postulates.
+The three sections of Book 11 include content on solid geometry (1–19), solid angles (20–23) and parallelepipedal solids (24–37).